Vishnuvardhan (actor): Early life

 Vishnuvardhan was born in Mysore to H. L. Narayana Rao and Kamakshamma.
-His father was an artist, music composer and a screenwriter who was known for his collection of musical instruments and had written the story, screenplay, dialogues and lyrics for the 1962 Kannada movie Vidhivilasa.
+His father was an artist and music composer who was known for his collection of musical instruments and was also a screenwriter who had written dialogues for the 1961 Kannada movie Nagarjuna as well as story, screenplay, dialogues and lyrics for the 1962 Kannada movie Vidhivilasa.
 He had six siblings.
-His sister Rama was a Kathak dancer at the Mysore Palace, and brother Ravi was a child actor who appeared in the 1955 Tamil language - Kannada bilingual film Modala Thedi.
+His sister Rama was a Kathak dancer at the Mysore Palace, and brother Ravi was a child actor who appeared in the 1955 Tamil – Kannada bilingual film Modala Thedi.
 Vishnuvardhan was educated first in Mysore's Gopalswamy School and then at Bangalore's Kannada Model High School.
 He attended high school and obtained a degree from National College, Basavanagudi, Bangalore.

-Vishnuvardhan married actress Bharathi on 17 February 1975 in Bangalore.
-They have two daughters, Keerthi and Chandana.
-Actor Aniruddha Jatkar is his son in law.
+Vishnuvardhan married actress Bharathi on 27 February 1975 in Bangalore.
+They have two adopted daughters, Keerthi and Chandana.
+Actor Aniruddha Jatkar is married to Keerthi Vishnuvardhan.